-When they receive the reward, which may or may not has been expected, it makes them appreciate the loyalty/rewards program that they have been a part of for months or even sometimes years.
-And finally, the ongoing usage of the selected item brings back the initial emotion of receiving the reward through the loyalty/rewards program.
+When they receive the reward, which may or may not has been expected, it makes them appreciate the loyalty program that they have been a part of for months or even sometimes years.
+And finally, the ongoing usage of the selected item brings back the initial emotion of receiving the reward through the loyalty reward scheme.

 Every time we talk about his reward, he remembers where he was when the air blower arrived, which company was responsible for the reward, and the reason behind the reward.
 Years on, and he still uses the outdoors equipment, while always keeping the business at the back of his mind.

-This is a great example of a positive customer experience within a loyalty/rewards program.
-Though, when I asked him what he bought with his most recent gift card, which was also part of a loyalty/rewards program, his mind suddenly went blank.
+This is a great example of positive customer experience within a loyalty program.
+Though, when I asked him what he bought with his most recent gift card, which was also part of a loyalty program, his mind suddenly went blank.
 He couldn’t recall what he had spent the money on.